-The Committee is made up of:
+The BLW Committee is comprised of:

-- Five or Six Permanent Committee members, - EDITH DYKE, JOHN FARK, BILL HENDERSON, BARRY JOLLIFF, CHRISTY LEEDS, AND KAREN SAKER .
+Five or Six Permanent Committee members: EDITH DYKE, JOHN FARK, BILL HENDERSON, BARRY JOLLIFF, CHRISTY LEEDS, AND KAREN SAKER .

-The Executive of Buckeye Leadership Workshop for 2017 Workshop are:
+The Executive of Buckeye Leadership Workshop for 2018 Workshop are:

-- President - Neva Batzel
+Vice President - Neva Baltzell

-- Secretary - Michael Danoff
+Secretary - Michael Danhof

-- Treasurer/Registrar - David Kalkbrenner
+Treasurer/Registrar - David Kalkbrenner